 Cost savings again apply with this: fixed buildings and additions have to be left behind and their construction costs written off if staying in place is no longer an option.

-7. Durability for Permanent Use
+7. Durability of Modular Clinic Buildings for Permanent Use

 Make no mistake about it, modular buildings are built with durability and high quality in mind.
 In many industries, the use of prefabricated options has wholly replaced fixed construction as a reliable option and modern technology makes this into a perfectly sound choice.
 You can choose to order prefabricated structures with a more austere level of functionality and design as temporary office additions or temporary modular offices at your hospital.
 This technique can also be used to build modular medical clinics or add-ons that look, feel and really are as sturdily permanent as any modern fixed building.